How to Chart for Clinical Quality Measures in PCC EHR

 Configure Your Nutrition Counseling Order

-Create or edit a medical procedure order for nutrition counseling.
+Create or edit a screening order for nutrition counseling.

 For the nutrition counseling order, you should select SNOMED-CT code 61310001, “Nutrition education”.